fabcor-maxiv/mxcube-code-camp-2024-05-30/README.md

 1. ***How many hours can they dedicate to working on MXCuBE?***

+    In total.
 Per week, month, or year.

 1. ***Do you have any additional comments?***